Hritik-iitkgp/WAL/README.md

-# Scalable Database with Sharding
+# Consistent Database with Sharding and WAL

 This repository contains the implementation of a distributed database system along with a load balancer using consistent hashing.
 The system is designed to efficiently handle read and write operations across multiple shards and server replicas.